ExpressLRS/Docs/docs/quick-start/transmitters/tx-flash2400.md

 With the correct target selected and [Firmware Options] set, **Build** your firmware using the ExpressLRS Configurator.
 Once it's done, it should open the Target folder for you where the `NamimnoRC_FLASH_2400_OLED_TX-<version>.bin` file is.
 Do not close this window so you can easily locate the correct file to upload to the module.

-The next steps will require the [ExpressRLS Lua Script](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/lua/elrsV2.lua?raw=true) (right-click, save as).
+The next steps will require the [ExpressLRS Lua Script](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/lua/elrsV2.lua?raw=true) (right-click, save as).
 Download the ExpressLRS lua script and save it to your Radio's `/Scripts/Tools` folder.
 Insert/attach your module into your module bay and make sure it's not loose and there's proper connection with the radio (see the [Radio Preparation] page).
 Execute the ExpressLRS lua script by pressing "System Menu" in your radio and then under Tools, select `ExpressLRS`.

 ![Lua Script](../../assets/images/lua1.jpg)
 ![Lua Script T16](../../assets/images/lua2.jpg)